KesleyDEV/styled-query/README.md

-# 💅💍 styled-media-query
+# 💅💍 styled-query

-**Don't forget to STAR 🎊 We are working so hard to add more features/customizations to `styled-media-query`!**
+**Don't forget to STAR 🎊 We are working so hard to add more features/customizations to `styled-query`!**

 **Note: This documentation is for the latest version (v2).
 We still support v1 syntax but it'll be removed in v3.**